Main Stage Season //

 Upstate Shakespeare Festival Auditions

-2023 auditions will occur on April 1st by appointment only.
+2026 auditions will occur by appointment only in April 2026.
 Auditions via video will be accepted again as well, but USF prefers in-person auditions.
 Please film a Shakespearean monologue of one minute or less.
 You can submit the video to [email protected] along with your head shot and resume.
 (If you have been involved with USF before, please contact John directly if you would like to be considered again this season for any portion of the production season.)

 Audition Guidelines